jcantrill/observability-data-model/cluster-logging.md

 # Cluster Logging and OpenTelemetry

-This is the protocol and semantic conventions documentation for Red Hat OpenShift Logging.
+This is the protocol and semantic conventions documentation for Red Hat OpenShift Logging's OTEL support starting with Logging v6.0 which is considered **Tech-Preview**.
+This document should be considered as a work in progress and is subject to change until OTEL support graduates to **General Acceptance**.

 ## Forwarding and Ingestion Protocol